Atul-me/Atul-me/README.md

 ### Hi there, I'm Atul 👋
-- 🔭 I’m currently working on Website and Andriod Development
+- 🔭 I’m currently working on Website (MERN Stack) and Android Development (Dart)

 <!--
 **Atul-me/Atul-me** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.